Sabira-k-commits/CyberPunks/README.md

-# Student Book Marketplace App
+# Begginer Cybersecurity Learning Platform

 ## Description
-Our app is a platform that allows students to **buy and sell textbooks safely and efficiently**.
-Students can list their used books for sale, browse available textbooks, and purchase them directly through the platform.
+Our app is a platform that teaches users how to stay safe online through interactive challenges, quizzes, and games.
+Verified users can access educational games such as phishing challenges, strong password challenges, and daily quizzes about technology and cybersecurity.
+The platform emphasizes user safety, engagement, and learning.

 ## Key Features

-- **Buy & Sell Books:** Students can list textbooks for sale or purchase books from others.
-- **Admin Approval for Listings:** Any book a student wants to sell must first be approved by an admin before it becomes visible on the platform.
+### 1. Interactive Games
+- **Phishing Challenge:** Users learn to identify phishing attempts in a safe environment by spotting suspicious emails, links, and messages.
+- **Strong Password Challenge:** Users test and improve their password strength by creating secure passwords and receiving immediate feedback.
+- **Daily Quiz:** Short quizzes on cybersecurity and tech topics to reinforce learning.

+### 2. LeaderBoard
+- The **Leaderboard** displays the top users based on points earned from completing challenges, quizzes, and security-related actions.
+- Users earn points by enabling **Multi-Factor Authentication (MFA)**, updating passwords, and completing learning activities.
+- This system encourages users to improve their account security while engaging with the platform and competing with others for a higher rank on the leaderboard.

+### 3. Admin Features
+- **Add and Manage Games:** Admins can create, update, and post phishing challenges, quizzes, and other learning activities.
-- **User Verification:** Admin approval is required before users can start buying or selling.
+- **User Verification:** Admin approval is required for new users before they can access games and quizzes.
-- **Multi-Factor Authentication (MFA):** Added security layer ensures that only authorized users can access their accounts.
 - **Account Status Management:** Admins can set user accounts as active, inactive, or suspended to maintain platform integrity.
-- **Activity Monitoring:** Admins can view detailed logs of user actions, including login times, logouts, and account changes, allowing for proper auditing and oversight.
+- **Activity Monitoring:** Admins can view detailed logs of user actions, including logins, logouts, completed challenges, and account changes for auditing purposes.
-- **Brute Force Protection:** The system uses **rate limiting** and login attempt tracking to prevent unauthorized access through repeated login attempts.
-Accounts are temporarily locked after multiple failed logins to mitigate brute-force attacks.
-- **Email Notifications:** Users receive email updates about verification, account changes, approvals, or denied listings.

-Security is at the core of our app.
-By implementing **MFA, admin verification, account status/role based control, activity monitoring, brute-force attack prevention, and admin-approved listings**, we ensure that **user data and transactions are protected**.
-This prevents unauthorized access, fraud, unverified content, and malicious login attempts, making our platform safe for student users.

 ---